theoryderailed/derelict-/MODULE-01.md

 ## Interpreting Cards on the CS Orpheus

 Card effects primarily impact the zone you are currently in.
-Use the examples below as anchors.
 Higher ranks should feel harder to ignore.

 ### ♠ Spades — Threat / Hostility

 **Low (2–5)**
-You hear wet, dragging movement in the ducts above you.
-When you shine a light into a vent, something pale and jointed pulls back out of sight.
+Wet dragging movement in the ducts.
+Something pale pulls back when you shine a light.
-*Scale down:* Just the sound, no visual.
+*Scale down:* Sound only.
-*Scale up:* It lingers and follows you.
+*Scale up:* It follows you.

 **Medium (6–10)**
-A former crew member (or something wearing their suit) steps into the corridor ahead.
-Their movements are wrong.
-They begin moving toward you.
+A former crew member (or something wearing their suit) appears.
+Movements are wrong.
+It advances.
-*Scale down:* They appear but do not immediately pursue.
+*Scale down:* It does not immediately pursue.
-*Scale up:* There are two of them, or the single one is faster than it should be.
+*Scale up:* Faster or more than one.

 **High (Jack / Queen / King)**
 Something that used to be human corners you.
-It speaks with a voice that is half the original person and half the ship’s intercom.
-It tries to stop you from reaching an exit.
+Voice is half human, half intercom.
+It tries to stop you.
-*Scale down:* It blocks the path but does not attack immediately.
+*Scale down:* Blocks path only.
-*Scale up:* It is actively trying to drag you into the walls.
+*Scale up:* Tries to drag you into the walls.

 **Ace**
-Multiple rewritten crew coordinate against you, or a large section of the ship itself becomes hostile.
-The current zone may become Hazardous or Compromised.
+Multiple rewritten crew or the ship itself turns hostile.
+Current zone may become Hazardous or Compromised.

 ---

 ### ♥ Hearts — Human Traces / Memory

 **Low (2–5)**
-You find a personal locker still open.
-Inside are ordinary items and a short, unfinished log entry that ends mid-sentence.
+Open locker with personal items and an unfinished log.
-*Scale down:* Just the personal items.
+*Scale down:* Items only.
-*Scale up:* The log contains clear unease about the ship “changing.”
+*Scale up:* Log shows clear unease.

 **Medium (6–10)**
-You recover a security recording or personal message that shows a crew member beginning to change.
+Recording of a crew member beginning to change.
-*Scale down:* The change is only implied.
+*Scale down:* Change only implied.
-*Scale up:* The person looks directly at the camera and speaks to whoever finds it.
+*Scale up:* They speak directly to the finder.

 **High (Jack / Queen / King)**
-You find detailed evidence of the transformation process: medical logs, remains fused with bulkheads, or a final group recording.
+Detailed evidence of the transformation (medical logs, fused remains, final group recording).
-*Scale down:* The evidence is incomplete.
+*Scale down:* Incomplete.
-*Scale up:* It strongly suggests the process is already beginning in you.
+*Scale up:* Suggests it is already starting in you.

 **Ace**
-You discover something that recontextualizes everything — proof the rewriting began earlier than believed, or that one of your own crewmates was already compromised.
+Major revelation — the rewriting began earlier than believed, or one of your own crew was already compromised.

 ---

 ### ♦ Diamonds — Systems / Environment

 **Low (2–5)**
 Lights flicker.
-A control panel responds sluggishly or shows garbage data.
+Panel shows garbage data.
-*Scale down:* Purely cosmetic.
+*Scale down:* Cosmetic.
-*Scale up:* Creates a minor hazard.
+*Scale up:* Minor hazard.

 **Medium (6–10)**
-A significant system fails or behaves incorrectly.
-The current zone may become Hazardous.
+Significant system failure or incorrect behavior.
+Zone may become Hazardous.
-*Scale down:* Localized and temporary.
+*Scale down:* Temporary.
-*Scale up:* Forces a longer or more dangerous route.
+*Scale up:* Forces longer route.

 **High (Jack / Queen / King)**
-A major system is rewritten or dies.
-The current zone likely becomes Hazardous or Compromised.
+Major system rewritten or dead.
+Zone likely Hazardous or Compromised.
-*Scale down:* Still passable with effort.
+*Scale down:* Still passable.
-*Scale up:* Effectively impassable without major cost.
+*Scale up:* Effectively blocked.

 **Ace**
-A ship-wide or irreversible systems event.
-The current zone (and possibly connected ones) may become Compromised.
+Ship-wide systems event.
+Current and possibly connected zones may become Compromised.

 ---

 ### ♣ Clubs — The Unknown / Cosmic

 **Low (2–5)**
-The stars outside a viewport are slightly wrong.
-A corridor feels longer than it should.
-You feel observed by the ship.
+Stars outside are slightly wrong.
+Corridor feels longer.
+Sense of being observed.
-*Scale down:* Easy to dismiss as fatigue.
+*Scale down:* Easy to dismiss.
-*Scale up:* Consistent and measurable.
+*Scale up:* Measurable.

 **Medium (6–10)**
-Clear impossible phenomena appear.
-The current zone may become Hazardous.
+Clear impossible phenomena.
+Zone may become Hazardous.
 *Scale down:* Brief.
-*Scale up:* Actively interferes with movement or tools.
+*Scale up:* Interferes with tools or movement.

 **High (Jack / Queen / King)**
-The rewriting focuses on you.
-Geometry folds, something notices you, or you experience direct contact.
-The current zone is likely becoming Hazardous.
+Rewriting focuses on you.
+Geometry folds or direct contact occurs.
+Zone likely becoming Hazardous.
-*Scale down:* You break contact quickly.
+*Scale down:* Contact broken quickly.
-*Scale up:* Contact continues or leaves traces.
+*Scale up:* Lasting traces.

 **Ace**
-A fundamental change in the nature of the *Orpheus*.
-The current zone (and possibly others) may become Compromised.
+Fundamental change in the nature of the *Orpheus*.
+Current zone (and possibly others) may become Compromised.

 ---

 ## Optional Rule: Procedural Layout

-If you want a different map each game, use this method instead of the static layout:
+If you want a different map each game:

 1. Remove one card of each rank from **1 through 8** (any suits).
-   - The **1** is your starting zone (Docking Ring equivalent).
+   - **1** = starting zone
-   - The **8** is the exit zone (Escape / Shuttle Bay equivalent).
+   - **8** = exit zone
-2. Place the **1** face-up in the center of the play area.
+2. Place the **1** face-up in the center.
 3. Set the **8** aside.
-4. Shuffle the remaining cards (2–7) face-down.
+4. Shuffle 2–7 face-down.
-5. Reveal them one at a time.
-Place each revealed card adjacent (sharing a full side) to at least one already placed card.
-Build outward.
+5. Reveal one at a time and place each adjacent (sharing a full side) to at least one already placed card.
-6. Once all cards from 2–7 are placed, put the **8** on any open edge that does **not** share a side with the **1**.
+6. Place the **8** on any open edge that does **not** touch the **1**.

-Assign the normal zone names to the ranked cards however you like (or leave them abstract).
-All other rules (movement rolls, zone status, rewriting) still apply.

-This method creates a unique layout each session but adds setup time.
-Recommended only after you are comfortable with the default game.
+All other rules still apply.
+This adds setup time and is recommended only after you know the default game.

 ---

 ## Design Notes

-- The roll trigger is fully mechanical (any card rank 6+ requires a roll).
-- Preferred tracks remove ambiguity about which resource to lose.
-- Default layout is static and non-linear to give meaningful route choices.
-- Procedural layout is available as an optional advanced rule.
-- Card effects primarily hit the zone you are currently in.
+- Cycle order is fixed: Draw → Resolve → Log → Optional Movement.
+- Movement only risks damage when entering Hazardous or Compromised zones.
-- Success is possible but difficult.
+- Stable movement is free.
+- The card cycle remains the primary source of pressure.